 We’ve known for many years that reading aloud to children improves their connection to parental figures, language, and listening skills.
 Screen time introduces another roadblock to this bonding time and other in-person social activities, the impacts of which can last for years afterward in young children especially.

 Setting aside a portion of the day specifically for reading aloud--whether this means reading to your small child, having them read as they learn, or taking turns--is a potential solution to this.
-Making this a part of your bedtime routine can increase bonding, ensure your child is not exposed to blue light close to their bedtime, and help build a foundation for healthy sleep hygiene habits as they grow older.
+Making this a part of your bedtime routine can increase bonding, ensure your child is not exposed to blue light close to their bedtime, and help build a foundation for healthy sleep habits as they grow older.

 Increased Depression and Anxiety